ProDefinition/Miau/README.md

 # Newb X Legacy

-**Newb X Legacy** is a RenderDragon successor to the legacy GLSL shader, [Newb Shader](https://github.com/devendrn/newb-shader-mcbe).
-It is an enhanced vanilla shader that focuses on being lightweight and having soft aesthetics.
-It supports Minecraft Bedrock 1.26+ (Windows/Android/iOS).
+Built to be an absolute beast, **Miau** is a RenderDragon Shader that focuses entirely on ultra realistic stunning aesthetics.
+Fully compatible with Minecraft Bedrock 1.26+ (Windows/Android/iOS).

 <br>